cy-cheng/cy-cheng.github.io/content/authors/admin/_index.md

 ## About me

 A student recently graduated from Math and Science Gifted Class, Taipei Municipal Chien Kuo High School.
-Currently aiming for NUS CS / NTU CSIE.
+Currently studying at NTU CSIE.
-I am interested in Robotics and Artificial Intelligence, and I look forward to join labs that delve into related topics in the above-mentioned school.
+I am interested in Robotics and Artificial Intelligence, and I look forward to join labs that delve into related topics in the future.